CiscoTestAutomation/testing-bootcamp/1-TestPlan/README.md

     * log useful information
 * Be able to re-use this test in combination with other test

-> Good design and coding practices pays off big time in the long run
+> Good design and coding practices pays off big time in the long run.